 The IRIS Project was developed in response to serious concerns about barriers to health access and struggles within the Canadian health care system, and the need for responses in health research, service delivery, and policy that meaningfully address their needs.
 The IRIS research team collaborates with im/migrant communities to develop findings we hope will inform policies and programmes to better address the health needs and rights of im/migrants.

 - Research Objectives

-IRIS aims to describe and analyse the individual, social, structural, and immigration-specific factors shaping im/migrant women’s access to sexual and reproductive health services over the course of arrival and settlement in BC.
+IRIS aims to describe and analyze the individual, social, structural, and immigration-specific factors shaping im/migrants’ access to health services over the course of arrival and making a life in British Columbia.

 - About IRIS

-MOSAIC, Pacific Immigrant Resources Society (PIRS), Watari Counselling & Support Services Society, Sanctuary Health
+MOSAIC, Watari Counselling & Support Services Society, Sanctuary Health and Migrant Rights Network

 Canadian Institutes of Health Research (CIHR), Michael Smith Foundation for Health Research (MSFHR), Vancouver Foundation and Simon Fraser University